-Labour mobility agreements between Ontario and other Canadian provinces/territories grants some applicants the ability to apply for a licence in Ontario without obtaining or undergoing additional training, experience, examinations or assessments.
+Labour mobility agreements between Ontario and other Canadian provinces/territories grant some applicants the ability to apply for a licence in Ontario without obtaining or undergoing additional training, experience, examinations or assessments.

 If you are already licensed to practice dentistry in another province/territory by a dental regulatory body: